SfS-unsupervisedCL/project-sound-correspondences/README.md

   - make the features configurable so that it would be possible to add additional features (tone, airstream etc.)

 method (based on Wettig et al. 2012; see also slides in _doc_ folder):
-- [ ] align word pairs on a symbol level
+- [x] align word pairs on a symbol level
+  - [ ] use the phone distances for the alignment
 - [ ] create feature- and level-based decision trees for the aligned symbols (input: source sound, output: target sound) (random forest)
   - [ ] easily + quickly identify previous vowel/consonant etc.
   - [ ] look into scikit-learn and/or other ML libraries--Is there a library that we can use that builds the trees for us and that lets us transform trees into rule sets?